VNGIoTLab/Arduino_VBLUno_nRF51822/README.md

 * You can skip this step if the Arduino IDE has been installed before.

-* Download suitable software at [HERE](http://arduino.cc/en/Main/Software) and then install.s
+* Download suitable software at [HERE](http://arduino.cc/en/Main/Software) and then install.

 ### 3. Install packages of VBLUno board for Arduino IDE
-You can install by one of two methods following
+You can install with one of two following methods:

 **_Method 1: Install online_**